bamarco/onyx-sim/README.md

 What is a task?

-Basically a function with some extra meta-data.
+Basically a function with some extra meta-data that can be placed in the onyx compute graph.

 Beginning of spec for dat.view here: